plerks/socket-programing-windows/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+## How to run

+The **bookcode** and **HTTP_server**... folders have different VSCode running configuration.
+So I used VSCode's mutiple workspace function: a .code-workspace file has declared mutiple projects.
+As long as you open the .code-workspace file with VSCode, the projects will be treated as individual workspace.
+Or you can open **bookcode** and **HTTP_server**... folders respectively with VSCode and run.
+Or you can compile and run with command line.
+For more details, see the secondary README.md files.